aqib1/Takeaway/README.md

 ## Docker
 Docker run file is also added in project.
 Just run your docker on your system and run dockerrun.sh file from project.
 Application will be up on 8081.

+## Testing
+Both unit and integeration tests are added.
+You can find those in sperate folders.

 ## Technologies
 - Java 11
 - Websockets with spring